 You have undoubtedly worked hard to get where you are today, and in the process, you may have amassed a sizeable asset portfolio.
 The frightening fact is that if you do not take the steps required to properly protect these assets, you could lose them all in the blink of an eye.

 Asset protection is just that: using financial tools and planning to provide adequate protection to your assets.
-This makes them safer from the dangers of lawsuits, divorce, bankruptcy, and macro risks such as economic crises, currency devaluation, etc.
+This makes them safer from the dangers of divorce, bankruptcy, and macro risks such as economic crises, currency devaluation, etc.

 There are different methods to protect assets.
 It is good to make use of a combination of tools to provide diversified and well-balanced protection.
 By far the most powerful and established asset protection vehicles are offshore Asset Protection Trusts (APTs).